-- Electronic Components Any of the parts that make up or needed for a whole especially for an electronic system.
-E.g capacitor, resistor or electronic devices etc - Electromagnetic Compatibility The ability of an electronic system to function properly in its intended electromagnetic environment and not to be a source of pollution to that environment - Environmental Reliability Environmental simulation with temperature cycling or vibration stress to determine the types of failure under these environmental stresses
+- Electronic Components Any of the parts that make up or needed for a whole especially for an electronic system, e.g. capacitor, resistor or electronic devices etc - Electromagnetic Compatibility The ability of an electronic system to function properly in its intended electromagnetic environment and not to be a source of pollution to that environment - Environmental Reliability Environmental simulation with temperature cycling or vibration stress to determine the types of failure under these environmental stresses

-- 1.2 These guidelines should be read in conjunction with documents SAC 01 "Terms and Conditions for Accreditation", SAC-SINGLAS 002 "Requirements for the Application of ISO/IEC 17025" and Proficiency Testing Technical Note 001 "Policies on Proficiency Testing". - 1.3 Supplementary information for specific areas of testing within the Electrical Testing field may be published as other Technical Notes.
+- 1.2 This document should be read in conjunction with documents SAC 01 "Terms and Conditions for Accreditation" and PROF 001 "Policies on Proficiency Testing". - 1.3 Supplementary information for specific areas of testing within the Electrical Testing field may be published as other Technical Notes.